apple/ccs-caldavtester/README.txt

 	-x : directory path for test scripts
 	(default is 'scripts/tests').

+	--basedir : directory path for serverinfo.xml, test/ and data/, overrides -s and -x values

 	-p : filename specifies the file to use to populate the server with data.
 Server data population only occurs when this option is